DFPercush/RadixSort/README.md

     rad.view(

+#### Footnotes

 `*1` Be careful about element size, because the sort time depends on the length of the longest element.
 `O(n * MaxSize(n))`
 For fixed-length types, `MaxSize(n)` reduces to a constant, but it may be quite significant for variable length elements.
 One abnormally long string can wreck the performance.
-In that case, you might be better off with std::sort() or some other comparison sort, as string comparisons can break early.
+In that case, you might be better off with std::sort() or some other comparison sort, as string comparisons can `break` early when non-equal characters are encountered.

 Processing signed values involves a few extra steps: an `O(log2(n))` binary search for the boundary between negative and positive, and for floating point types, an `O(n)` reverse operation on the negative partition.
 Note that n for the negative partition is different than n for the entire data set, it may be 0 or everything.